HL7/case-reporting/source/pages/_includes/capabilitystatement-ersd-client-intro.md

 The eRSD Client **SHALL**:

-- Support fetching the eRSD PlanDefinition Bundle and RCTC ValueSet resources using the supported RESTful interactions and search parameters declared in the eRSD Server CapabilityStatement.
+- Support fetching the eRSD Bundle using the supported RESTful interactions.
+- Support processing PlanDefinition and ValueSet resources that are included in the Bundle.

-The eRSD Client **SHOULD**:
+The eRSD Client **MAY**:

+- Support fetching and reading a Person resource.
-- Support creating and updating Subscription resources on the eRSD server.
+- Support fetching and reading Subscription resources associated with a Person.
-- Support receiving updates to subscriptions using one or more of the methods described in the FHIR specification.